(All fields required)

 Please enter your name.

 The Khurana Hershey Laboratory focuses on delineating the genetic and environmental factors that promote asthma / allergy phenotypes and dissecting the mechanisms by which they confer risk.
-The Khurana Hershey Lab studies have significantly advanced our basic knowledge about IL-4/IL-13 signaling, and the immunomodulatory roles of allergens and other exposures.> Learn more about our Current Research Projects.
+The Khurana Hershey Lab studies have significantly advanced our basic knowledge about IL-4/IL-13 signaling, and the immunomodulatory roles of allergens and other exposures.

 The Khurana Hershey Lab has identified that mold and traffic pollution, common asthma promoting environmental exposures whose mechanisms were previously unknown, contribute to severe asthma.
 These findings directly implicate new personalized human translational interventions that are currently underway.
-The Lab integrates basic, translational, clinical and epidemiologic approaches.> Meet the Lab
+The lab integrates basic, translational, clinical and epidemiologic approaches.

 The Khurana Hershey Lab offers a variety of different educational opportunities for ambitious, self-motivated individuals.
 Our lab is dedicated to providing goal-driven individuals with outstanding educational knowledge and leadership skills to be successful and competitive in any type of environment.
-The Khurana Hershey Lab is interested in offering opportunities to post-doctoral and clinical fellows, graduate students as well as volunteer, co-op and summer research opportunities to undergraduates.> Join the Lab
+The Khurana Hershey Lab is interested in offering opportunities to post-doctoral and clinical fellows, graduate students as well as volunteer, co-op and summer research opportunities to undergraduates.

 Dr. Khurana Hershey is the PI of an NIH funded U19 Asthma and Allergic Diseases Cooperative Research Center, the Cincinnati site for the Inner City Asthma Consortium (ICAC) funded by the NIAID, and the Ohio Pediatric Asthma Repository funded by ODJFS and OCHA.